 Making reservations without enough information about the beaches in Los Cabos (the collective term for the cities of Cabo San Lucas and San Jose del Cabo, plus the “Corridor” that runs between them).
 A number of beaches in Cabo aren’t safe for swimming, due to strong surf and undertows.
-And only the main beach in Cabo San Lucas, Médano Beach, has the bustling sea and sand activities—parasailing, jet-skiing, open-air bars, and more—that many people associate with the area.
+It’s important to note that the main beach in Cabo San Lucas, Médano Beach, is where you’ll find the bustling sea and sand activities—parasailing, jet-skiing, open-air bars, and more—that many people associate with the area.

 The most critical issue is location.
 Cabo San Lucas is where all the nightlife happens, and it’s the launching point for many land and sea adventures.
 San José del Cabo, on the other hand, is a quiet, charming city.
 The 30-mile Corridor between the two is composed primarily of gated communities without a central town.
 First, figure out what’s important to you: Do you want to be close to restaurants and bars?
 Do you need seclusion and privacy?
 Do you expect proximity to a swimmable beach?
 The answers will help narrow down the right location for your group.

 Over Christmas and New Year’s, there is a seven-night minimum for each holiday (Saturday to Saturday).
 During the rest of the year, each rental’s requirements vary, from three nights to seven—but without a required check-in day.

 I can arrange all sorts of special services—a private snorkel cruise, a customized cooking lesson, a salsa dancing lesson, a private yoga class at your villa, a special birthday celebration—but one of my favorites is a fireworks show after an elegant dinner party on the private terrace of your beachfront villa.

 Your own tunes: Most villas have a sound system that you can plug your iPhone or iPod or other device into.